loighic/truth-tables/tt_CR_02.md

 You can use the previous problem as a guide for completing this truth table.
 First, fill in the columns under the atomic sentences.
 Then, fill in the columns under the logical operators in the ***reverse order*** that you selected them above.

-That is, first, fill in the column under the operator that you entered last.
+That is, first, fill in the column under the operator that you entered last (above).
 Then, fill in the column under the operator that you entered second-to-last, etc.

 ~~~{.TruthTable .Simple system="magnusSL" options="nocounterexample" points="9" late-credit="7"}
 2 (R & ~T)